Create a task

 Whenever you need to make deferred tasks active again, you can edit them all at once: select the tasks you need in the List view and click on “Mark as completed” in the mass actions sidebar, then select these tasks again and mark them as active.

 For Enterprise users, there is also the option to create Custom Statuses for tasks.
 New tasks created in folders with custom workflows will automatically be assigned a status from that workflow.

-You can tag your tasks in Wrike to better organize your workflow and to make it easy for everyone on your team to find tasks that they need.
-It is possible to put one task simultaneously in several folders in Wrike, so the function of tags is assigned to folder names.
+You can tag your tasks in Wrike to better organize your workflow and to make it easy for everyone on your team to find tasks they need.
+It is possible to include one task in several folders in Wrike, so the function of tags is assigned to folder names.
 To tag a task, just drag the necessary folder from the folder tree onto a task.
-The folder name becomes the task’s tag.
-The task also gets included in this folder.
+Alternatively, you press and hold the “Control” key on your keyboard and then drag a task to a folder in the folder tree.
+In both cases, the folder name becomes the task’s tag and the task gets included in this folder (in addition to any folders it was previously in).
 To tag multiple tasks, select them in the “List” view by checking the boxes on the left of the tasks, then drag a folder-tag from the folder tree onto a task list.

 Another way to tag a task is to click on the “+” button right under the task title in the task view and choose the appropriate folder from the drop-down menu that appears after you start typing its name in the field 1.
 After you click on the folder title, the task will be included in this folder and shared with the people with whom this folder is shared 2.

 By default, the task is shared with its author, current responsible party, past responsible party and the people with whom the parent folders of the task are shared.
 Click on “Shared with N people” to see all the team members with whom the task is shared.